Baden Army: The Baden Army within the German Federal Army

 At the Congress of Vienna in 1815, the German Confederation was founded, the Grand Duchy of Baden being one of its founder members.
 On 9 April 1821, the federal government issued its 'war constitution', which provided for a jointly established federal army to which the states had to contribute quotas.
 In order to be prepared in case of war, the contingents assigned to the Federation had to be kept ready in times of peace.
 The size of the respective contingents was determined by the population of the contributing state; essentially, a state's armed forces had to make up one percent of its total population, excluding auxiliary troops.
 In addition, when the Federal Army mobilised, each state had to field replacement troops comprising one six hundredth of its total population.
 Furthermore, the arms of service had to be provided in certain ratios to one another: one seventh of each contingent was to consist of cavalry, and there had to be two artillery pieces for every one thousand men.

 A War Ministry was set up in Baden for military purposes.
 Its Commander-in-Chief (Oberste Kriegsheer) was the Grand Duke, who appointed a general as President of the Ministry of War.
-The Badenian contingent for the Federal Army was organised into a division and the subordinated to the VIII Army Corps where it formed the 2nd Division.
+The Badenese contingent for the Federal Army was organised into a division and the subordinated to the VIII Army Corps where it formed the 2nd Division.
 The VIII Army Corps was a mixed corps, in addition to the Badenese troops, it also included Württembergian and Hessian troops.
 At the head of the division was a divisional commander with the rank of lieutenant general, the two brigades of the division were commanded by major generals or colonelss.
 A brigade consisted of two or three infantry regiments each with an establishment of three battalions and 2,088 men.
 The infantry life guard regiment was a little stronger at 3,125 men.
 The cavalry formed a brigade of three dragoon regiments, each of 718 men under the command of a lieutenant general.
 The artillery was also organised into a brigade and comprised four batteries of artillery and one company of engineers.
 Of the four batteries, one was mounted and had six guns, the three field batteries had eight each.
 The total strength was 30 guns and 1,315 men.
 In 1829 the Grand Duchy of Baden Gendarmerie Corps (Großherzoglich Badisches Gendarmeriekorps) was founded, which was part of the army and organisationally subordinate to the Ministry of War, but in service to the Ministry of the Interior.
 As far as is known, it had no military police duties.